Ben-Ramchandani/OutpostPlanner/README.md

 ### Blueprints

 The following constraints are placed on blueprints:
-* Must contain at least one miner
 * Must have exactly one type of miner
 * Must have at most one type of electric pole
+* Must have at most one type of container

 Additionally for pipes to be placed when fluid mining (Uranium)
-* The miner must have a 3x3 collision box (information about pipe connections is not available to the Lua API at runtime)
+* The miner must have a 3x3 collision box (information about pipe connections is not available to the Lua API at runtime, so the pipe connections are assumed to be identical to a vanilla Electric Mining Drill)
 * All miners must be facing North or South

 For smart transport belt selection:
 * There must be one or more transport belts leaving the blueprint on the East side
 * The blueprint may not have any underground belts leaving it

 For determining the size of the blueprint Electric poles are ignored.
-A dummy entity (Wooden Chest by default) can be used to increase the size of the blueprint.
+A dummy entity (Wooden Chest by default) can be used to increase the size of the blueprint, but is not actually placed.

 ### Electric pole placement